 Fitting the insulation

-Step two: Cut the 1200mm x 24000 PL4000 board to fit the board floor-to-ceiling height of the room.
-When using softwood timber battens, make sure they are treated prior to installation.
+Cut the 1200mm x 24000 PL4000 board to fit the board floor-to-ceiling height of the room.
+When using softwood timber battens, make sure they are treated before installation.

 Always consider manufacturer or professional installation advice.